| |

 The Grayl filter promises to remove 99.9% of viruses, bacteria and protozoa and to filter for particulates as well as various chemicals and heavy metals.

-The smaller one (Ultralight) is specifically designed for travel.
+The smaller one (Ultrapress) is specifically designed for travel.
 The filter won’t last as long, but it’s easier to pack and carry.

 Scratch-off maps are very popular gifts for travelers.
 I’m not a big fan because there’s a bit of a design flaw.
 Over time, the stuff to scratch off (some sort of coating), hardens.
 I realized this when I tried to scratch off a country and ended up damaging the map, digging a hole in the backing paper.

-Awesome Maps, has scratch-off maps, but it has lots of other really fun items that would make great unique gifts.
-Is your friend into running or fishing or kitesurfing or diving?
+Awesome Maps has scratch-off maps, but it also has lots of other really fun items that would make perfect travel gifts.
+Is your favorite traveler into running or fishing or kitesurfing or diving?
 Buy them a world map with all the best spots for their favorite activity marked on it!
+Planning a road trip in Europe?
+There’s a map for that too!
 Each map is also available in the form of a towel, so they could even take it with them!

 For the more general traveler, try the bucket list map: it shows the 500 best sights to see and things to experience around the world.